Frequently Asked questions (FAQs) about Complaints

 What can I complain to the Wafaqi Mohtasib about?

 We can receive and handle complaints against any case of 'maladministration' in any Federal Government agency.
-If you're not sure whether your complaint is the one we can help with, just ask us.

 What are the types of complaints the Wafaqi Mohtasib can't help with?